Careers

 Work Schedule:

-Schedule to adequately provide patient care during clinic operations.
-The clinic is open Monday to Thursday; hours vary during the year.
+Schedule to provide adequate patient care during clinic operations.
+The clinic is open Monday – Thursday, 730 AM – 530 PM, and hours vary during the year.
 Some after-hours for emergency response or community events.

 Department: Primary Care